memgraph/documentation/pages/help-center/faq.md

 Replication can impact performance in several ways.

 When using SYNC replica, the replication is done at time of commit.
-This means that each commit takes longer, as the data needs to be replication before the commit has been finalized.
+This means that each commit takes longer, as the data needs to be replicated before the

+commit has been finalized.

 A single replica can receive only one package at a time.
 Meaning that